cloudnative-pg/cloudnative-pg/docs/src/monitoring.md

     - `target_databases`: a list of databases to run the `query` against, or a [shell-like pattern](#example-of-a-user-defined-metric-running-on-multiple-databases) to enable auto discovery.
 Overwrites the default database if provided.
+    - `predicate_query`: a SQL query that returns at most one row and one `boolean` column to run on the target database.
+       The system evaluates the predicate and if `true` executes the `query`.
     - `metrics`: section containing a list of all exported columns, defined as follows:
       - `<ColumnName>`: the name of the column returned by the query
           - `usage`: one of the values described below